Sphereon-Opensource/SIOP-OID4VP/README.md

 ## Active Development

-_IMPORTANT: This software still is in early development stage.
+_IMPORTANT: This software still is in **VERY** early development stage.
 As such you should expect breaking changes in APIs, we expect to keep that to a minimum though._

 ## Functionality